Views (album): Themes and production

 Songs on Views see Drake discussing his relationship woes, experiences with betrayal, and celebrations of loyalty and friendship.
 Writing for Vice, Emma Garland said that what the album "lacks in lyrical sentiment, it makes up for in musical experimentation and production."
 Garland further define the album as a "minimal nuance of If You're Reading This It's Too Late [that] has bloomed into the more fleshed-out format of Take Care."
-Elliot Sharp of Red Bull Music described the album's vibe as "chill, slow, smooth, soft, silk, and sleepy".
+Elliott Sharp of Red Bull Music described the album's vibe as "chill, slow, smooth, soft, silk, and sleepy".
 In an interview with Apple Music's Zane Lowe, Drake said that the theme of the album is the "haphazard, ever-changing weather in Toronto."

 Views takes influence from West Indian and West African music, while it marks Drake's first full foray into Jamaican dancehall music, after having previously explored the genre on his 2015 mixtape, If You're Reading This It's Too Late.
 Of the five singles released from Views, three were primarily dancehall songs ("One Dance", "Controlla" and "Too Good").
 Other genres featured on the album include R&B, hip hop, trap, Afrobeat, UK funky, and pop.

 Promotion

 Drake premiered a single, titled "Summer Sixteen" through OVO Sound Radio on January 30, 2016.
 The track was produced by 40, Boi-1da and Cubeatz.
 The song contains a slowed-down sample of "Glass Tubes" performed by Brian Bennett.
 The cover art was designed by Filip Pągowski, who was a creator of the Comme des Garçons logo.
 The song peaked at number six on the US Billboard Hot 100, selling 215,000 copies in its first week, making it the highest debut sales of Drake's career.
 As of March 27, 2016, the single sold 358,000 copies in the United States.

 On April 4, 2016, the album was initially teased in London.
 On April 9, Drake released a trailer for Views on Twitter.
-On April 26, Drake revealed that Views would include 20 or more songs than any of his previous albums, excluding the bonus tracks.
+On April 26, Drake revealed that Views would include 20 songs, more than any of his previous albums, excluding the bonus tracks.
 After his last "pop-up" store stop in his home city of Toronto, Drake released the album's cover artwork on social media.
 On April 29, the album premiered on Apple Music's OVO Sound Radio, following his interview with Beats 1's radio host Zane Lowe, and then released on both Apple Music and iTunes exclusively, followed by a release on to other digital retailers and a physical release a week later, and a release on to other streaming services a week after that.
 On May 14, Drake was the host and musical guest on an episode of Saturday Night Live, where he sang "One Dance" and "Hype".
 On September 26, Drake released a short film on Apple Music, titled "Please Forgive Me", which features several songs from Views.